Getting started with Shopify POS Classic

 - Know where to manage your account and access your billing information.

-- Add staff accounts so that each of your staff members has a personal login account and all sensitive account information remains secure.
+- Add staff so that each of your staff has a personal login account and all sensitive account information remains secure.
+To give staff access to Shopify POS Classic, in your Shopify admin go to Settings > Plan and permissions, and then check Give Point of Sale access to this staff.

 Step 2: Download the Shopify POS app